sekijima-lab/TRACER/README.md

 This repository contains the source code of TRACER, a framework for molecular optimization with synthetic pathways.
 TRACER integrates a conditional Transformer model trained on chemical reactions with Monte Carlo Tree Search (MCTS) for efficient exploration of the chemical space.
 For more details, please refer to the [paper](https://www.nature.com/articles/s42004-025-01437-x).

+For a comprehensive description of the TRACER framework itself, please refer to the dedicated TRACER paper.

+Nakamura, S., Yasuo, N. & Sekijima, M. Molecular optimization using a conditional transformer for reaction-aware compound exploration with reinforcement learning.
+Commun Chem 8, 40 (2025).
+DOI: https://doi.org/10.1038/s42004-025-01437-x

 ## Installation